zslajchrt/zslajchrt.github.io/_drafts/dci-and-morpheus.md

 #### Modelling Data

-Let us begin with data modelling.
+Let us begin with the data model.
 Actually, there is nothing specific to Morpheus.
-The only thing required is that the entities are traits, not classes.
+We are only required to model the entities as traits, not classes.

 ```scala
 trait Account {